 The array of local goods include local hot sauces, honey farmers, wood creations, and of course, local and organic grown fruits, veggies, and wildflowers.
-Open Saturdays 10am – 3pm, from June through November.
+Open Sundays 10am – 3pm, from May through October.

 So they went off together.
 But wherever they go, and whatever happens to them on the way, in that enchanted place on the top of the Forest a little boy and his Bear will always be playing.